 19. Digital literacy

 Children of this generation spend a considerable amount of time on their screens.
 So it is essential to reinforce a few rules to help them safely navigate the digital world.
 First, allow your child to use the web wisely and for a good reason.
 Second, teach them how to use the Internet safely and responsibly.
-You may teach them the internet safety tips given in this post.

 20. Cleaning and doing chores